-In Key Stage 3, pupils study the major six world religions, which focuses on the foundations of each of those faiths.
-Modules include philosophical and ethical modules such as ‘What is it like to be a Christian in the 21st Century?’, ‘How does the media portray religion?’, ‘Why are Human Rights important?’ and ‘What does it mean to be a multicultural society?’.
+In Key Stage 3, pupils study the major six world religions, which focuses on the foundations of each of these faiths.
+Modules include philosophical and ethical modules such as ‘What is it like to be a Christian in the 21st Century?’, ‘How does the media portray religion?’, and ‘Is religion dead?’.

-Pupils in KS4, not on this pathway, also explore philosophical issues such as ‘What is morality?’ and ‘What happens when we die?’, as well as ethical issues such as ‘Can politics and religion mix?
+Pupils in KS4, not on the GCSE pathway, study ethical issues such as 'Can politics and religion mix?
 An in-depth look at the controversial issues surrounding Abortion and Euthanasia’ and ‘Crime and punishment- an in-depth look at Justice, religion and the aim of punishment.’